kaiewiggins/kaiewiggins.github.io/_posts/2016-06-17-Preview-Chapter.md

 I don’t want to go back.

 I was already taller than most of the others when I started on the training floor.
 My arms and legs are stretched by it, aching and bony, making me even thinner than the others, making it hard to move.
-You can see through the darkness of my stretched skin to deeper colours underneath, all shadows and movement.
+You can see through the dusty tan - another mark of shame - of my stretched skin to deeper colours underneath, all shadows and movement.
 My hair grows faster too, passing Regulation length between trims, prickling around my ears and poking out the eye-opening of my uniform in violation of Regulation.
-Of course, it’s dark as well, making the length too visible, inky in contrast against the paler tone of my skin and against the bland uniform hood.
+Of course, it’s too dark as well, making the length too visible, inky in contrast against the paler tone of my skin and against the bland uniform hood.

 Trainees don’t know not to talk at the beginning.
 The others said I must have been forgotten by the Growers and left too long.
+Overbaked, singed, burnt around the edges, my skin and hair too full of colour, not even close to Tower-approved ashy paleness.

 Where the others were half my height, or less, they were also faster and more coordinated.
-In their high whispers, they said I grew wrong, dark  and stretched and oversized.
+In their high whispers, they said I'd been grown wrong, dark  and stretched and oversized.

 Cadence said no, I was just meant to be this way.
 She said tall is better anyways, for climbing trees and stuff.
 Whatever that means.

 She said other things too, but I knew better than to repeat them.
 She tells so many strange stories and uses so many funny words and pretends to know so many things, and I never know when she’s making something up.
 Like trees.
 And climbing.
 And kids.

+My favourite story is weather; I try to imagine what she means, and sometimes even achieve faint images with Cadence’s help: rain like a shower that covers the whole ceiling, sun brighter than the brightest lamp.
+Wind is mystifying, though, and snow, that rarest of phenomenon…

+But this part of me is wrong too, the part that wonders, the weak, unfocused part that is tempted to listen to Cadence’s ridiculous fantasies.
+The part that is fooled into seeing things that aren’t there, flashes of a place that is not the Tower.

 So maybe there’s a Grower somewhere on the Training Floor that got sent back to retraining for negligence.
-That would be good.
+As they should have been, for such a monumental failure.

 It is not good to stand out.